3rd Anti-Aircraft Artillery Division (Soviet Union): World War II

-The 3rd Anti-Aircraft Artillery Division of the Reserve of the Supreme High Command (RVGK) began forming in late October 1942 in the Moscow Military District under the command of Colonel (promoted to Major General on 9 April 1943) Mikhail Kotikov.
+The 3rd Anti-Aircraft Artillery Division of the Reserve of the Supreme High Command (RVGK) began forming in late October 1942 in the Moscow Military District under the command of Colonel Mikhail Kotikov, who would be promoted to major general on 9 April 1943.
 The 3rd departed for the Southwestern Front on 2 November, and by 10 November its regiments were providing air defense for rifle divisions of the 5th Tank Army.
 The division fought in defensive battles and in Operation Uranus, the counteroffensive in the Battle of Stalingrad, and in Operation Little Saturn.
-In the attack of the Southwestern Front the 3rd provided air defense for the army's shock group, advancing 150 kilometers.
-Its regiments were credited with downing 50 and damaging 17 enemy aircraft, as well as destroying two tanks and killing up to two companies of infantry.
+In the attack of the Southwestern Front, the 3rd provided air defense for the army's shock group, advancing 150 kilometers.
+Its regiments were credited with downing 50 and damaging 17 enemy aircraft as well as destroying two tanks and killing up to two companies of infantry.
 By 1 January, the division included the 1084th, 1089th, 1114th, and the 1118th Anti-Aircraft Artillery Regiments.

 By 13 February 1943, the division held positions near Bannoye and Bogorodichnoye as part of the front reserve.
 It transferred to the 6th Army by 20 February to provide air defense for the rail station at Lozova as well as artillery ammunition dumps there during the German counterattack, Third Battle of Kharkov.
 Kotikov was appointed commander of the defense of Lozova, and between 25 and 28 February the division fought German tanks and infantry before being forced to retreat.
 In March, the 1114th and 1118th Regiments were directly subordinated to the front.
-The entire division was directly subordinated to the front in April, and remained thus for most of the rest of the year.
+The entire division was directly subordinated to the front in April and remained thus for most of the rest of the year.